EndPointCorp/end-point-blog/2011/11/11/advanced-rights-roles-management-rails.html.md

 end
 ```

 At the controller level without abstraction, we use the access control system to determine if the user has the ability to do that particular action, by including a conditional on the rule.
-Note that in these examples, the user also must be logged in, which is connected to the application's authentication system ([devise](https://github.com/plataformatec/devise)).
+Note that in these examples, the user also must be logged in, which is connected to the application’s authentication system ([devise](https://github.com/plataformatec/devise)).

 ```ruby
 class ThingsController < ApplicationController